sxa/website-v2/content/blog/external_audit/index.md

 ## Conclusion

+This has been a very productive collaboration for the Adoptium team.
+Thanks go to the OpenSSF’s Alpha-Omega project that provided funding to help Adoptium and other Eclipse Foundation projects improve their security, the Foundation itself for providing this opportunity to Adoptium, and the Adoptium project members that worked on achieving the resolutions.

-This has been a very productive collaboration for the Adoptium team, and an exercise such as this could be very useful for other projects out there.
+An exercise such as this could be very useful for other projects out there.
 A list of others that Trail of Bits have been involved with can be seen on [their publication page](https://github.com/trailofbits/publications).